Lsalvatore11/Document-SOC-SIEM-Homelab/README.md

 ## Setup
 The first step to the lab is setting up both machines.
 The attack machine will run on Ubuntu Server, and the endpoint will be running Windows 11.
-In order for this lab to work smoothly Microsoft Defender should be turned off (along with other settings).
-I am also going to be installing Sliver on the Ubuntu machine as my primary attack tool, and setting up LimaCharlie on the Windows machine as an EDR solution.
+I am going to be installing Sliver on the Ubuntu machine as my primary attack tool, and setting up LimaCharlie on the Windows machine as an EDR solution.
 LimaCharlie will have a sensor linked to the windows machine, and will be importing sysmon logs.
 #

 Windows 11 Machine - Installation of Lima Charlie -